xoss2400/Sharp/README.md

-# ChineeBot
+# Sharp

-A modern Chinese translation application with a unique battle animation interface.
-Built with Electron and Python, this application combines language learning with an engaging visual experience.
+A Chinese to English Translation widget.
+Built with Electron and Python, solely for the purposes of self-learning mandarin.

 ## Features

 - **Real-time Chinese Translation**: Instantly translate Chinese text to English
 - **Pinyin Support**: Get pronunciation guides for Chinese characters
-- **Interactive UI**: Features a unique battle animation in the drag bar
 - **Modern Design**: Clean, translucent interface with emerald green theme
-- **Great Wall Theme**: Battle animation set against a Great Wall of China backdrop
+- **Active Combat**: The never ending bit war will go on until the end of time.
+Proving again the futality in conflict.

+## Open Roads(Things I've been to lazy to implement)

+- **Synonym**: Access a Mandarin thesaurus, return three most commonly used words.
+- **Intent Descriptions**: Understand not only the definition, but use cases of certain chinese words.
+- **Speech-to-Voice functionality**: Listen to the proper pronunciation.

 ## Technical Stack